yudaprama/agenticSeek/README.md

 See the table of [Local Providers](#list-of-local-providers) below for a summary.

-**Hardware Requirements:**

-To run LLMs locally, you'll need sufficient hardware.
-At a minimum, a GPU capable of running Qwen/Deepseek 14B is required.
-See the FAQ for detailed model/performance recommendations.

 Next step: [Run AgenticSeek locally](#start-services-and-run)

 *See the [Troubleshooting](#troubleshooting) section if you are having issues.*